-This training will introduce you to a process-orientated model of working with diversity, such as race/ethnicity, gender, sexuality, socioeconomic status, physical ability, religion, age as well as other aspects to cultural identity.
+This training will introduce you to a process-orientated model of working with diversity, such as race/ethnicity, gender, sexuality, socioeconomic status, physical ability, religion, age as well as other aspects of diverse cultural identities.

-PMCOT moves beyond the competency framework by providing a lifelong developmental trajectory, or ‘way of being on the part of the practitioner.
-PMCOT is an attitude, offering a way to view and respond to diverse and multicultural presentations.
+This MCO training moves beyond the competency framework by providing a lifelong developmental trajectory, or ‘way of being on the part of the practitioner.
+The MCO invites an attitude, offering a way to view and respond to diverse and multicultural presentations.
 A lens to view and engage with individual’s multicultural identities, values, and beliefs.

 Please feel free to make contact if any further information is required.